 Are you a foreign worker?
 Learn about your rights and responsibilities as an employee.

 This worker category refers to individuals who live in an apartment building with eight or more suites and perform janitorial, caretaking, or management duties on the premises.
-Resident caretakers have a unique minimum wage that’s calculated on a monthly basis and is based on the number of suites in the building.
+Resident caretakers have a unique minimum wage that’s calculated monthly and is based on the number of suites in the building.

 Here is how the minimum wage has changed for resident caretakers over the years: